 During that visit the group visited the Tangma valley where the local people gathered in their hundreds and travelled by foot for up to three hours in order to present us with a petition requesting our help to provide clean water and sanitation for their people.

-At that time health care was minimal and their children were dying of waterborne diseases while they shared the natural water courses with their pigs and other livestock.
+At that time health care in the valley was minimal and their children were dying of waterborne diseases while they shared the natural water courses with their pigs and other livestock.
 That afternoon made an indelible impression on the western visitors and fuelled all the efforts to follow and the formation of the Black Pearl Network.

 Further investigation revealed that the national (Indonesian) government had the valley earmarked for an extensive water program only seven months after our visit so our assistance was no longer required there but we had seen the evidence of clean water as a widespread need in the Papuan villages and were keen to help.